 ‘Arkley’ – an unknown grape named after an English village where it was found.
 A pink seeded grape, maturing well into late autumn with darker tasty fruits.
 Grown in East Sussex, UK

-‘Arra 29’ -A perfectly acceptable black seedless grape, slightly elliptical, whose soft skin and juicy flesh do not leave any unacceptable taste, aftertaste or buccal debris.
+‘Arra 29’ (reviewed in UK) – A perfectly acceptable black seedless grape, slightly elliptical, whose soft skin and juicy flesh do not leave any unacceptable taste, aftertaste or buccal debris.
 This is good score for a table grape which can be popped until full.
 These grapes are fresh with green stems.
 Origin: Namibia for Jack’s for Tesco.

 ‘Arra Sweeties‘ A white seedless grape with firm skin, verging on oblong, flesh OK, not bouncing with sweetness.
 Not too impressed.
 Origin: Brazil for Sainsburys from Coana.